obodnikov/pollen-web-application/README.md

 - The app uses free OpenStreetMap geocoding by default
 - Can be upgraded to Google Geocoding API for higher accuracy
 - Location name format can be customized in the `loadLocationNameFree()` method

+### Custom Favicon
+- Edit the provided SVG files to match your branding
+- Use online converters to generate different sizes and formats
+- Update the favicon links in `index.html`

 ### Default Images
 - The app uses a fallback image from Columbia University for pollen items without pictures